 Evil Sauron ordered his army of Orcs to attack Minas Tirith, capital of kingdom Gondor.
 In order to save people from the invasion, Legolas, Aragorn, Gandalf and Gimil join the fight against the Orcs, managing to save Minas Tirith.
 Meanwhile, Gollum manages to separate Frodo from Sam, and lead him to a trap, in a cave of a giant spider.
 But Frodo survives and manages to enter the volcano of Mordo, dropping the ring and Gollum into the lava.
 Sauron disappears.
 Frodo leaves with Gandalf in a ship into the unknown.

 "The Return of the King", the last part of the "Lord of the Rings" movie trilogy, is the best of the lot because Peter Jackson finally managed to be inspired while transforming the dark fairy tale to the screen, lifting all virtues to the maximum and all flaws to the minimum, resulting in the film to getting recognized with numerous awards, including in the category best picture.
 But, despite being the best contribution to the trilogy, even "The King" has its problems that get apparent after frequent re-watching: the first third has all the flaws from the previous two films: shallow dialogues, aggressively dark mood and a few inadvertently comical situations (Gandalf sleeping with his eyes open, Gollum speaking "My precious"...) while the apparently crucial character, the main hero Frodo, is once again marginalized.
-Still, during the course of the story rises to the occasion at the latest in the brilliant sequence of the attack of the army of the Orcs on Minas Tirith (a wonderfully designed city built in few layers on a hill) starts dominating the film, whose virtuouso directed action sequences can even cope with the drama "Saving Private Ryan".
+Still, during the course of the story rises to the occasion at the latest in the brilliant sequence of the siege laid by the army of the Orcs on Minas Tirith (a wonderfully designed city built in few layers on a hill) which starts dominating the film, whose virtuoso directed action sequences can even cope with the drama "Saving Private Ryan".
 One gets the overall impression that J. R. R. Tolkien described a World War in a fantasy world.